 Many Claims of Battery are serious and no one should deminize anyone's experience.
 However, occasions arise where someone, in an argument, will call the police to solve a problem between the two of them, which almost always results in an arrest (even though it was just a misunderstanding between the parties).

 There are multiple ways that the state (or prosecutor) can charge someone with Battery.
 A review of the Georgia Statutes show that you can be charged under Simple Battery or Aggravated Battery.

 The difference between an Battery, Simple Battery and Aggravated Battery will depend on the facts of the case.
-In all charges, any type of Battery charge will involve attempting to strike someone, in any manner, and making contact (no matter how small, even a slap can be treated as a battery).
+In all charges, any charge will involve attempting to strike someone, in any manner, and making contact (no matter how small, even a slap can be treated and qualified under this statute).

-Under this code section Simple Battery is a misdemeanor.
+Under this code section the charge is a misdemeanor.
 This means, generally that this charge cannot carry more than 1 year in jail and/or a fine of up to $1,000.00.
 The overall toll, or effect, that it carries involves more than just misdemeanor consequences however.